 Various forms of melatonin supplements are available without a prescription in most drug stores.
 It is commonly sold in stores which sell nutritional supplements and can also be purchased from online retailers.
 Melatonin is available in tablets and can be found in regular, sub-lingual, and timed-release forms.

-Fast acting melatonin is also the best form to take if you wake in the night and cannot fall back asleep.
+Fast-acting of sublingual melatonin is also the best form to take if you wake in the night and cannot fall back asleep.
 Melatonin does have a very short half-life, and will not stay in your system for the entire night.
 In most people, this is not a problem, as it is more common to have difficulty falling asleep rather than staying asleep, but if you do wake up and are unable to fall back asleep you can take another dose or a half dose at this time.
 Don’t take melatonin if you wake up less than one hour before your desired wake up time.

 Timed-release melatonin can be used if you are prone to wake up more frequently throughout the night and it takes one hour or more to fall back asleep.
 Since the time-released melatonin will not put you to sleep as quickly as the sub-lingual form you can take the timed-release tablet and also take a sub-lingual tablet, but try to keep the combined dosage low.
 Timed-release melatonin can last into the waking hours and can cause sleepiness, moodiness, or confusion.
 For this reason, it is best to avoid the timed-release form unless you are waking up many times in the night.
 Do not break the time-released melatonin tablets as it will ruin the time-releasing effects.